-Before you begin, you will need to buy an optical to analog RCA converter box and check that you have the correct connections on your devices.
+Before you begin, you must buy an optical to analog RCA converter box and check that your devices have the correct connections.

 This example will show how to connect your TV’s digital audio output to a stereo amplifier.
-So, in this case, you should make sure your TV has an optical audio output and your amplifier has an available stereo analog input.
+So, in this case, you should ensure your TV has an optical audio output, and your amplifier has an available stereo analog input.

 Total Time: 30 minutes